google/zetasql/docs/aggregate_functions.md

 </td>
   <td>
-    Returns the number of rows in the input, or the number of rows with an expression evaluated to any value other than <code>NULL</code>.
+    Gets the number of rows in the input, or the number of rows with an expression evaluated to any value other than <code>NULL</code>.
   </td>
 </tr>